 This week Neal takes a look at the concept of artificial scarcity within Nintendo and how this cold reality effects their game releases going forward.
 This includes the recent death of Mario and the removal of Fire Emblem: Shadow Dragon.

-Michael’s back with another sports game for this week’s Retro Game Friday.
-It’s Super Mario Strikers!
+Michael’s back with another Mario Sports game for this week’s Retro Game Friday.
+It’s Mario Golf Toadstool Tour!

 The only game set 100 years prior to Zelda: Breath of the Wild, Hyrule Warriors Age of Calamity takes many core elements from that game, but presents a more lighthearted, and in some ways deeper, story within this fascinating franchise.

 Modern Gamer Melissa is off on a holiday road trip this week, keeping safe from COVID-19 as she goes of course.
 Before she left, she picked up the ultimate road trip plaything, a Nintendo Switch Lite.
 She reviews it this week, playing with Mario and friends from the road.

 This week the Save State goes to war in Blaster Master II and building a greener world in Stardew Valley.